Thorens

 You can get better sound out of records than has ever been possible before and we still think that if you compare a new CD with a new vinyl pressing the record sounds better.
 And when you look at the burgeoning DJ/Dance music phenomenon it is clear records have a great future.
 And that there are still companies out the that are working to make better quality analogue products.

-Our primary source of music at home is still a turntable – a Linn LP12 which we’ve had since 1988 and have gradually updated.
+Our primary source of music at home is still a turntable – we’ve recently moved from our long loved Linn LP12 to a Well Tempered Amadeus which proved to be a huge improvement.
 It’s not that we don’t like the sound of the latest CD players like Meridian, it’s just that we have a very big record collection and are still buying new vinyl records.
 We know a whole lot about record player set up and what sounds good because its what we enjoy.

 If you want to set up a new record playing system today you are spoilt for choice.
 We have listened to and sold many turntables over the years.
 What makes a system sound good comes down to some very simple principles – the quality of engineering and the materials used being most important.
 A record player is inherently simple – it just has to go around at a constant speed, and allow the stylus to do its job in terms extracting information from the groove of the record.